clintonboys/clintonboys.github.io/_posts/2016-06-09-one-year-of-data-science.md

 I'll start with a short list of projects I've done in my job over the last year (not going into too much detail).
 Some of these are outside the traditional domain of a data scientist (I mentioned this in a [previous](http://www.clintonboys.com/writing-etls/) post) but I still enjoyed them and learnt a lot (and am starting to believe that the title of "data scientist" is a bit misleading anyway; see below).

-- building a statistics model for user lifetime value
+- building a statistical model for user lifetime value
 - writing a basic anomoly detector for website traffic (to detect successful content before its "hit peak")
 - designing client-side event logic for a native monetisation platform
 - writing an ETL pipeline for a new data product